meta-llama/llama-recipes/tools/benchmarks/llm_eval_harness/meta_eval_reproduce/README.md

 ### Huggingface setups

-In order to install correct lm-evaluation-harness version, please check the [Reproducibility section](https://huggingface.co/docs/leaderboards/open_llm_leaderboard/about#reproducibility) in Huggingface 🤗 Open LLM Leaderboard v2 About page.
+In order to install correct lm-evaluation-harness version, please check the [reproducibility section](https://huggingface.co/docs/leaderboards/open_llm_leaderboard/about#reproducibility) in Huggingface 🤗 Open LLM Leaderboard v2 About page.
 To add the VLLM dependency, we can do following:

 ```
 git clone git@github.com:huggingface/lm-evaluation-harness.git